November 11, 2025 (4mo ago) — last updated February 24, 2026 (20d ago)

-How to Get Unstuck in Life and Find Your Path
+How to Get Unstuck and Find Your Life Path

 ← Back to blog

-Cover Image for How to Get Unstuck in Life and Find Your Path
+Cover Image for How to Get Unstuck and Find Your Life Path

-How to Get Unstuck and Find Your Path
+How to Get Unstuck and Find Your Life Path

 Introduction

-Feeling stuck in life?
-This guide offers practical, personal steps rooted in Dan Millman’s Life Path system and the Life Purpose App to help you find clarity, reconnect with what energizes you, and take the first small steps forward.
+Feeling stuck can feel heavy and confusing.
+This guide uses Dan Millman’s Life Path system and the Life Purpose App to help you identify what energizes you, take small aligned actions, and regain momentum and purpose with clear, practical steps.

 Feeling Stuck Isn’t Failure